Skip to content

 1. 1

 Oily fish: Salmon, tuna, trout, sardines, mackerel, herring and other oily fish, as well as some nuts and seeds, are rich in omega-3 fatty acids.
 “These integrate in the membranes of the cells in our brain, helping with communication between those cells, and have been shown to improve cognition,” says Jaime.
-Put simply, they make your brain work harder and – bonus – they can also have a beneficial effect on mental health.
+Put simply, they make your brain work harder and – bonus – they can also have a beneficial effect on mental health, opens in a new tab.
 Jaime recommends three to five serves per week.

 2. 2